bitboks/BB/BBData/README.md

 - @param { function } callback - Method to call when data is modified.
     The call has on argument: A notification-object with the following properties:
     - action: (string) "create", "update" or "delete"
-    - path: (string) The path to the observed data
+    - path: (string or null) The observerd path.
+Will be null for the top-level path
     - changedPath: (string) Path to the modified data triggering the call
     - value: (mixed) The new value,
     - element: (dom-element) (optional) Element bound to data at path